 The adventurous Lady Edwina Esketh travels to the princely state of Ranchipur in India with her husband, Lord Albert Esketh, who is there to purchase some of the Maharajah's horses.
 She's surprised to meet an old friend, Tom Ransome who came to Ranchipur seven years before to paint the Maharajah's portrait and just stayed on.
 Ransome has developed something of a reputation - for womanizing and drinking too much - but that's OK with Edwina who is bored and looking for fun.
 She soon meets the local doctor, the hard working and serious Major Rama Safti.
 He doesn't immediately respond to her advances but when the seasonal rains come, disaster strikes when a dam fails, flooding much of the countryside.
 Disease soon sets in and everyone, including Ransome and Edwina, work at a non-stop pace to save as many as possible.
 Safti deeply admires Edwina's sacrifice but fate intervenes.
 Written by

-In the hospital scene toward the end, Fern is in Lady Eskwith's room when Tom arrives.
-He enters and stands next to Fern, and he clearly has nothing in his hands.
-Lady Eskwith asks Fern to leave and then we see a close-up of her in the hospital bed as she talks to Tom.
-When the scene changes to Tom, he is standing with a large envelope or file folder in his hand, tapping or flicking it with one finger.
-He leaves the room with the folder in his hands.
+In the hospital scene toward the end, Fern is in Lady Esketh's room when Tom arrives.
+He enters and stands next to Fern, clearly empty-handed.
+Lady Esketh asks Fern to leave and then we see a close-up of her in her bed as she talks to Tom.
+When the film cuts to a shot of Tom he's standing with a large envelope or file folder in his hand, tapping on it with a finger.
+He then leaves the room with the folder in his hands.
 See more »

 Was this review helpful to you?